Skip to main content

 Use cases for creating outbound calls may vary.
 As examples, consider the following use cases:

-To implement this use case, utilize a Transfer Node in your voice Flow.
+To implement this use case, use a Transfer Node in your voice Flow.

-To implement this use case, utilize an HTTP Request Node in your voice Flow, or create an API Request via Postman or CLI.
+To implement this use case, use an HTTP Request Node in your voice Flow, or create an API Request via Postman or CLI.